artcreator329/betame-app-sdk54/SERVICE_PROVIDER_AGREEMENT.md

 ●	Honor commitments and deadlines.

-●	Get Customer approval through the Platform before making any changes to agreed services..
+●	Get Customer approval through the Platform before making any changes to agreed services.

 3.2 If a Provider is unable to meet a service deadline, the Provider must:
 ●	Immediately notify the Customer, and